inkstitch/inkstitch/collections/_fonts/en/cherryforinkstitch.md

 ![Cherryforinkstitch](/assets/images/fonts/cherryforinkstitch.png)

+## Glyphs

+This font contains these 74	glyphes:

+ABCDEFGHIJK
+LMNOPQRSTU
+VWXYZabcde
+fghijklmno
+pqrstuvwxy
+z123456789
+0.:;,?!()'
+"-`

+## Dimensions

+At 100%, this font is approwimatively  50 mm (2 inches) high.

+It can be scaled up to 180% ( approx 90mm 3.5 inches) or scaled down to 80% (approx 1.5 inch)

+## Réalisations

-On this sample, Cherry for Ink/Stitch meets Cherry for Ink/Stitch.
+On this sample, Cherry for Ink/Stitch meets [Cherry for  Kaalleen](https://inkstitch.org/fr/fonts/cherryforkaalleen/)

 ![CherryforKaalleen3](/assets/images/fonts/cherry2.jpg)

-Here it meets some addition cherries:
+Here it meets some additional cherries:

 ![Cherryforinkstitch4](/assets/images/fonts/cherryforinkstitch4.jpg)